RachWalm/high-score/README.md

 Wrote a "main()" app which had a variable to store the returned value from each function.
 Although we are summing the values as stated in the rules it seemed sensible to make each function modular so the function could be used for other things such as averages or top submission by writing the relevant code and inputting the variable from the stage of the program that was appropriate.

-This would also mean if there was plenty of time left over I could do some of the outputs that I thought might be valuable - average / weighting rather than sum are often used.
+This would also mean if there was plenty of time left over I could do some of the outputs that I thought might be valuable - average / weighting rather than sum.

 As per design the first step was to remove the many with under 3 submissions so that we are processing less data.
 The original list had 500 entries, but once the list had removed all submissions of less than 3 the new list only contained 246 entries, which would require less processing to do the other calculations.